-- 1. Collect the following information:

-- Student's state ID

-- Assessment grade and subject

-- Item number (located on the student's test screen)
+- 1. Collect the following information about the item: - Student's state ID - · Grade and subject - Item number (located on the student's test screen)

-2. Note the information above and provide it to your Building Test Coordinator.
+2. Note the information above and provide it to the Building Test Coordinator.

 Following this process ensures the quality of the assessments.
 Every problem item report is reviewed by NWEA and DEED.